-I used to think camping meant hot dogs, marshmallows, and a ton of chips… and that’s it.
-But that gets pretty tiring on day seven of a road trip, doesn’t it?
-But I’ve learned a bit since then and now know that camping doesn’t have to mean eating like shit.
+I used to think camping meant hot dogs, marshmallows, and a ton of chips… and that’s about it.
+But that gets pretty tiring on day seven of a road trip.
+Luckily, I’ve learned a bit since then and know that camping doesn’t have to mean eating like shit.
 Instead, I gobble up this Caprese pasta salad and love every second of it!

-This Caprese pasta salad a quick and easy, no-mess no-hassle meal to add to your camping repertoire.
+This Caprese pasta salad is a quick and easy, no-mess no-hassle meal to add to your camping repertoire.
 And boy, is it worth it!
-You’ll feel like a fancy SOB as you dig into your hot tomatoes, soft cheese, sweet basil, and tangy vinegar while you bat away mosquitos and try to ignore your dirty hair.
+You’ll feel like a fancy SOB as you dig into your hot tomatoes, soft cheese, sweet basil, and tangy vinegar while batting away mosquitos and ignoring your dirty hair.

 PS: This article contains affiliate links.
 I may earn a commission (at no cost to you) if you click them and/or buy a product; I only recommend products that I think will help you.
 Read my full disclosure statement here.